-On Feb 25, 2015 the Pioneer Valley Planning Commission sent a press release to all area media outlets to inform residents and everyone who consumes local media, which includes surrounding communities as well as residents and the very few business owners in Granville, that the planning process for Granville's Hazard Mitigation Plan had commenced and that all residents of Granville were invited to attend plan development sessions.
-No local media picked up the release, but residents were also made aware of the planning process by an article in the Regional Reporter, the newsletter of the Pioneer Valley Planning Commission.
+On Feb 25, 2015 the Pioneer Valley Planning Commission sent a press release to all area media outlets to inform private citizens that the planning process for Granville's Hazard Mitigation Plan had commenced and that all residents of Granville were invited to attend plan development sessions.
+Residents were also made aware of the planning process by an article in the Regional Reporter, the newsletter of the Pioneer Valley Planning Commission.
 The Regional Reporter is e-mailed to multiple municipal officials in the 43 cities and towns that comprise the Pioneer Valley region of western Massachusetts, and also reaches Granville residents.

-On March 23, 2015 the Pioneer Valley Planning Commission sent a press release to all area media outlets to inform the public that a draft of the Granville Hazard Mitigation Plan had been placed on PVPC's website.
-The release also indicated that hard copies were available at PVPC's offices and at the Granville Town Hall, and that all residents of Granville were encouraged to comment on the plan by emailing or calling staff contacts at PVPC or the Town of Granville.
-No local media picked up the release and no comments were received.
-The press release and a screen shot of PVPC's website showing the link to the plan can be found in Appendix B.
+On the Pioneer Valley Planning Commission sent a press release to all area media outlets to inform the public that a draft of Granville's Hazard Mitigation Plan had had been placed on PVPC's website, as well as the website for the Town of Granville.
+The release also indicated that hard copies were available at PVPC's offices and that all residents, businesses and other concerned parties of Granville and adjacent communities were encouraged to comment on the plan.
+Citizens from adjacent municipalities were also encouraged to comment on Granville's plan.